junxit/us-congress-bills-110/metadata.md

 - 2007-01-05 — Introduced in House
 - 2007-01-05 — Introduced in House
 - 2007-01-05 — Referred to the House Committee on Natural Resources.
+- 2007-02-07 — Referred to the Subcommittee on National Parks, Forests and Public Lands.
+- 2007-03-05 — Considered under suspension of the rules. (consideration: CR H2126-2128)
+- 2007-03-05 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+276.
+- 2007-03-05 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-03-05 — Mr. Grijalva moved to suspend the rules and pass the bill.
+- 2007-03-05 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H2126-2127)
+- 2007-03-05 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H2126-2127)